AntonVanAssche/homelab-automation/README.md

 ## About The Project

 The Homelab Project is a personal endeavor to create a small-scale, self-hosted infrastructure using two Raspberry Pi 4B devices.
 The project consists of two servers, named Homer and Marge, each serving different purposes within the homelab environment.
+Both servers run Oracle Linux 8, since it's one of the few RHEL-based Linux distributions that officially supports the Raspberry Pi 4B.

 ## Server: Homer